Kenza-AI/sagify/README.md

 `--time-out TIME_OUT_IN_SECS` or `-s TIME_OUT_IN_SECS`: Time-out in seconds (default: 24 * 60 * 60)

-`--aws-tags TAGS` or `-t TAGS`: Tags for labeling a training job of the form `tag1=value1;tag2=value2`.
+`--aws-tags TAGS` or `-a TAGS`: Tags for labeling a training job of the form `tag1=value1;tag2=value2`.
 For more, see https://docs.aws.amazon.com/sagemaker/latest/dg/API_Tag.html.

 #### Example